supercollider/supercollider.github.io/development/quarks-repository-moved.md

 Its easy to fix:

+If you are a new user or have never installed quarks on your current system see below.
+Otherwise, if you've been using quarks and they've stopped working:

 <div><strong>Note:</strong> If you have installed SuperCollider from the binary downloads on Sourceforge you will have to execute the following steps to make updating quarks via SVN work again:
     <ol>
         <li>In a terminal navigate to your userAppSupportDir resp. the directory containing the sources of your quarks.